Bit-Apps-Pro/file-manager/readme.txt

 = Requirements =

 - At least Firefox 12, Internet Explorer 9, Safari 6, Opera 12 or Chrome/Chromium 19
-- PHP 5.6+ (recommended)
+- PHP 7.4+ (recommended)
-- Minimum 5.2
+- Minimum 5.6
-- Recommended 5.6+
-- Up to 8.2.6
+- Up to 8.2.11
-- Supports 8.2.6 on production environment
+- Supports 8.2.11 on production environment
 - DISALLOW_FILE_EDIT must be false to edit files from Bit File Manager.

 = Installation process =

+- Upload and install the plugin.
+- Go to admin dashboard
+- Click on Bit File Manager side menu
 - Upload and install the plugin.
 - Go to admin dashboard
 - Click on Bit File Manager side menu